nikydix/nikydixcom-7810d/about.md

 A Digital Garden is different from a traditional blogs or website in 2 ways.

-1) A digital blog tends to focus on a single topic at once (though it may contain hyper links through to other topics), and they have a pubished date.
+1) A blog typically focuses on a single topic at once (though it may contain hyper links through to other topics), and they have a pubished date.

 If I want to share my learning with you, I would learn something, then write about it, then publish it, and you would read it.
 A digital Garden is not published in one go, but grows and evolves, just like a real Garden!